xianghui/javascript101/content/lessons/1-3-functions.md

 ```

 Note that only the declaration is hoisted rather than the initialization.
 You
-should be careful not to think of this as copy and paste the line to the top of
+should be careful not to think of this as copying and pasting the line to the
-the function.
+top of the function.

 ```javascript
 function bar2(x) {